TingheZhang/m6A-BERT/README.md

 export seed=52 ## select the seed number your like, this seed is used for data balance python3 get_input.py --do_val --kmer $KMER --extend_len 250 --task finetune --data_dir $RAW_DATA_PATH --save_dir $DATA_PATH --seed $seed
 ```
+under user's RAW_DATA_PATH, positive sequence should be put into pos.fa; negitive sequence should be put into neg.fa
+The data we used in the paper can be found at data/

 ## 3. Fine-tune the model
 m6A-BERT can be easily fine-tuned for downstream analysis.
 The code can be simply run in Linux bash :